csc-training/geocomputing/R/puhti/README.md

 * In each of the subfolders here are files for one job type or parallel library.
 Each subfolder has 2 files:
     * An .R file for defining the tasks to be done.
     * A batch job .sh file for submitting the job to Puhti SLURM.

+> [!IMPORTANT]
+> In these scripts project_2002044 has been used as example project name.
+If you do not belong to that project change the project name in batch scripts and interactive session start up settings.

 ## Interactive working